Using acupuncture for chronic back pain treatment

 Many patients who use acupuncture as an alternative treatment for chronic pain do so in conjunction with other conservative treatments like pain medication, yoga or low-impact exercise.
 All treatments should be monitored by a medical professional to ensure your health and safety.

-If several months of conservative treatments like acupuncture and pain medication do not relieve your symptoms of chronic pain, you may be a candidate for the minimally invasive spine surgery at Laser Spine Institute.
+If several weeks or months of conservative treatments like acupuncture and pain medication do not relieve your symptoms of chronic pain, you may be a candidate for the minimally invasive spine surgery at Laser Spine Institute.
+Our muscle-sparing procedures offer patients a safer and effective alternative to traditional open neck or back surgery as well as a shorter recovery time and lower risk of complication.^